jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 39 - Money saved in 10 years, based on the criteria above

 Additionally, one can only wonder how many misconfigurations could be made when configuring 4000 routers manually.
 It happened twice with the batch of 30.
 Based on this, ~267 misconfigurations could be calculated for a batch of 4000 routers.
 This number doesn't even include the possible imperceptible misconfigurations, which may be noticed later.
 What is more, configuring routers manually can be super tedious.
 Doing the same thing over and over again.
 Of course with the automation program, it is also repeating.
 The difference is, with the automation program, one doesn't have to do many tasks (clicking, browsing, typing) because the program manages them, just run the program.
 Still most importantly, one doesn't really have to think during the process.
 Only thing to remember, to check the VPN IP address which is given as a command line parameter and thus is easy and convenient to change before re-running the program.

+## Comments from the CEO of NDC Networks, Markus Ahonen

+The automation tools described in this thesis have been taken into active production use at NDC, and they have been used to configure over NNN routers so far.

+NDC is expecting to deliver over 5000 routers during 2018, so the calculable savings in direct effort are significant.
+Especially as handling this amount of routers would require a new part time hire, leading to additional costs upward of 20000€/year.

+Additionally, the tool reduces human error, which can easily cause 10x costs if routers have to be serviced in the field.

+However, the most important aspect of the automation tool is that it allows NDC technical staff to focus on tasks that utilize their key skills (networking design and problem solving), rather than tedious configuration tasks that reduce job satisfaction and increase the likelihood of employee churn.
+More specifically, it is likely that no amount of financial compensation will keep a skilled expert motivated or committed to NDC if 20% of their working time is used for repetitive tasks.
+It takes up to 18 months for even a seasoned expert to learn and master NDC’s customer segment needs and specifics so the longevity of employment is critical to NDC’s ability to provide its technical consulting and support services to its customers.
+Due to this, a likely future development for the automation tool is to create a user interface that allows warehouse staff to complete the configuration tasks without assistance from the technical team.
+This further reduces the repetitive tasks from key technical experts, and removes them as a dependency from NDC’s supply & logistics operations.

 - - -